-Bomb attack triggers four-hour battle at Iraq Embassy in Kabul
+Bomb triggers battle at Iraq Embassy in Kabul; 2 workers die

-(CNN)Several gunmen were reported killed after they attacked the Iraqi Embassy in Afghanistan's capital, Kabul, on Monday morning.
+(CNN)Two Afghan workers for the Iraqi Embassy in Kabul were killed Monday after gunmen launched an attack, officials said.

-Najib Danish, a spokesman for Afghanistan's Interior Ministry, told CNN a suicide bomber blew up the gates at about 11:30 a.m.
+Najib Danish, a spokesman for the Afghan Interior Ministry, also said three police officers were wounded.

+Danish said a suicide bomber blew up the gates at about 11:30 a.m.

 Three gunmen entered the embassy's grounds and began firing.

-Danish said Afghan special forces were called in to engage the attackers, killing all of them after a battle lasting more than four hours.
+Afghan special forces were called in to engage the attackers, killing all of them after a battle lasting more than four hours.

 Iraqi diplomats were taken to a safe place, Danish said, and none of them were injured.
-The only injury was a member of Afghan's police force.

-Monday's gunbattle is just the latest attack in Kabul in recent months, after two deadly bombings in May and July left almost 200 people dead.
+The gunbattle is just the latest attack in Kabul in recent months, after two deadly bombings in May and July left almost 200 people dead.

 In May, a blast in Kabul's diplomatic quarter killed at least 150 people, tearing through rush-hour traffic and injuring hundreds of people, including children.
 Two months later, in July, at least 31 people were left dead after a car bombing claimed by the Taliban.